vectordotdev/vector/website/docs/reference/sources/journald.md

 The list of units names to monitor.
 If empty or not present, all units are accepted.
 Unit names lacking a `"."` will have `".service"` appended to make them a valid service unit name.
+Note: This setting is deprecated.
+Use `include_units` instead.